t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 ## Amplification Attacks using Group Requests

+As a single request can result in responses from multiple servers, amplification factors can be very large when group requests {{I-D.ietf-core-groupcomm-bis}}
+are used.

 An amplification attack using a group request is illustrated in
 {{ampmulti_m}}.
 The group request is sent over multicast or broadcast and in this case a single request results in m responses